How much does it cost to move a mobile home?

 - Take pictures of your home before you move in case you need to prove that damage occurred during transit.

 - Research the rules and regulations at your new location well ahead of time.
-If you’re moving into a mobile home park, review all the rules and reach out to the county or city to learn what local codes with which you’ll need to comply.
-If you're moving to private land, ensure the ground is properly graded and the site is prepared for delivery which includes getting zoning clearance, setting up a septic system and connecting to utilities.
+If you’re moving into a mobile home park, review all the rules and reach out to the county or city to learn what local codes you’ll need to comply with.
+If you're moving to private land, ensure the ground is properly graded and the site is prepared for delivery, which includes getting zoning clearance, setting up a septic system and connecting to utilities.

 - If you’re currently living in a mobile home park, provide enough notice to your landlord so you don’t violate your lease agreement, and ensure your rental agreement is in place at the new park you’re moving to.